-- 1. Snowmobile Trail System - Continue to maintain snow trails program using maintenance grant program, - Apply for grant funding for any necessary bridge repairs/replacements and other trail improvements - Continue evaluating all bridges within the system with a goal of upgrading older bridges with engineer designed bridges. - 2.
-ATV Trail System - Continue to operate and maintain the official ATV/UTV trail system using maintenance grant programs. - Continue to operate and maintain bathroom and parking facilities at Trego, Sarona, Berry Road, and Hall Road. - Grade the entire trail system at least once during the season with County staff and equipment, including those sections of County Forest Roads that are trail connectors. - Re-deck the Hay Creek Bridge if treated timber materials are readily available and at a reasonable cost. - Construct the Casey Loop Rest Area project - Complete remaining trail rehabilitation work on Trail 39N and Stony Brook Trail east using grant funding - Install new bypass gates using awarded grant funds. - Apply for grant funding for any necessary bridge repairs/replacements and other trail improvements - Continue evaluating all bridges within the system with a goal of upgrading older bridges with engineer designed bridges. - Continue to work legislatively to push DNR to resume the state ATV/UTV trail standards project. - Continue to work legislatively to resolve conflicting program goals on trail rehabilitation and development standards that exist between county forest trail managers and the Off-Road Vehicle Advisory Council.
-The moratorium on new trail miles shall remain in place until a more collaborative relationship can be established.
+- 1. Snowmobile Trail System - Continue to maintain snow trails program using maintenance grant program, - Apply for grant funding for any necessary bridge repairs/replacements and other trail improvements - Continue evaluating all bridges within the system with a goal of upgrading older bridges with engineer designed bridges. - Construct Mackie Creek Bridge using 50% Snowmobile Grant funds

+2. ATV Trail System

+- Continue to operate and maintain the official ATV/UTV trail system using maintenance grant programs. - Continue to operate and maintain bathroom and parking facilities at Trego, Sarona, Berry Road, and Hall Road. - Grade the entire trail system at least once during the season with County staff and equipment, including those sections of County Forest Roads that are trail connectors. - Re-deck the Hay Creek Bridge if treated timber materials are readily available and at a reasonable cost. - Complete remaining trail rehabilitation work on Trail 39N and Stony Brook Trail east using grant funding - Construct Mackie Creek Bridge using 50% ATV Grant funds - Apply for grant funding for any necessary bridge repairs/replacements and other trail improvements - Continue evaluating all bridges within the system with a goal of upgrading older bridges with engineer designed bridges. - Reconcile County trail standards with newly adopted state ATV trail guidelines. - Continue to work legislatively to resolve conflicting program goals on trail rehabilitation and development standards that exist between county forest trail managers and the Off-Road Vehicle Advisory Council.
+The moratorium on new trail miles shall remain in place until a more collaborative relationship can be established. - Participate in legislative efforts to increase maintenance funding to help accommodate the influx of larger UTV's - Participate in legislative efforts to increase funding into ATV trail enforcement aids